seznam/ima/.changeset/witty-camels-strive.md

 "@ima/server": patch
 ---

-Fix incorrect resolution of $Language property in server environment and $IMA.$Root property on client.
+Fix $Language property resolution in server environment where adding the default '//*:*' value could override custom configurations due to incorrect merge order.
+Fix $IMA.$Root property resolution on client where default $Language settings were overriding all other language configurations instead of serving as fallback.